WalletWasabi/WasabiDoc/docs/why-wasabi/LegalConcern.md

 However, this price is usually negotiable, especially in B2B relationships or large scale orders.
 What would happen if all of a sudden, the price of raw materials for a company becomes fully public?
 Other competitors can now demand similar discounts, forcing industries into a vicious cycle of price reduction.
 As each and every price discount is negotiated on a case by case basis, considering factors as creditworthiness and timing of payment, transparent supplier prices would only cause enormous pressure on suppliers to deal with negotiations.

 Beyond the price of products, the timing of payments is also fully transparent on the blockchain.
 However, in certain circumstances, it is also a crucial business secret to keep the information of the sequence of invoice payments indoors.
 Considering cash flow implications, it can happen that one invoice is paid on time, while other invoices are still pending payment.
-In the case of blockchain transactions however all payments are transparent, so it can be clear for each counterparty that only a selected number of invoices has been paid even if the sufficient funds are available that can cause unnecessary tension between business partners.
+In the case of blockchain transactions however all payments are transparent, so it can be clear for each counterparty that only a selected number of invoices has been paid even if the sufficient funds are available which can cause unnecessary tension between business partners.

 Additionally, if all historical transactions of a company are known, its creditworthiness might be considered incorrectly.
 It can happen that the creditworthiness is considered better than it is, if the incoming funds to a specific address is extraordinarily high, but these funds are needed in other parts of the business, so the overall solvency of the business can be still negative despite the large funds.